handshake-org/goosig/README.md

 revealing the RSA public key_.

-GooSig implements a [cryptographic protocol][protocol] devised by Dan Boneh and Riad Wahby which makes use of Groups of unknOwn Order.
+GooSig implements a [cryptographic protocol][protocol] devised by Dan Boneh and Riad Wahby at the Stanford Center for Blockchain Research which makes use of Groups of unknOwn Order.
 It was originally ported from the python [reference implementation][libgoopy] to javascript, but has since been [implemented in C][c] as well.